oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

    ![List of OraCle Autonomous Database instances](images/obaas-adb-1.png)

    Click on the database name link to view more information about that instance.
-ON this page, you can see important information about your Oracle Autonomous Database instance and you can manage backups, access and so on.
+ON this page, you can see important information about your Oracle Autonomous Database instance, and you can manage backups, access and so on.
 You can also click on the **Performance Hub** button to access information about the performance of your database instance.

    ![Details of Oracle Autonomous Database instance](images/obaas-adb-2.png)